JasonQiu1/CellSociety/doc/DESIGN_PLAN.md

 How to choose which game will be played
 The ConfigLoader will determine which specific rules will be applied.
 Then an object of this specific type of game will be created and passed to the simulation class to start the simulation.
 How will the status of a block be updated for the Model of Segregation?
 A Rule object for this specific game will have been created.
 The grid class will pass in the neighbors as a parameter to the rule class.
 The rule class will then determine what each cell should be on the next iteration.
-It will update a variable with the Cell class for what their next state should be.
+It will update a variable with the cellsociety.model.Cell class for what their next state should be.
 Then rules will run the update grid method.
 This specific implementation will first find all blank sports in the grid.
 It will randomly select one spot and move the cell to that spot and move the cell that was there to the other spot.
 It will update the new blank areas in the grid and continue until all cells that need to be moved have been.
 It will then return what the grid should be on the next step and the grid will update that.
 Adjust the simulation speed
 The game loop calls UI.handleUserInput(simulation), which finds that the user has updated the simulation speed, so it tells simulation to set a new speed using simulation.setSimulationSpeed().
 Then when the game calls simulation.update(elapsedTime), it keeps track of how much time has passed in comparison to its stored simulation speed to decide whether or not to actually call grid.update()
 Start the program
-Game is the main class.
+cellsociety.Game is the main class.
 This will call the UI which will create a screen asking for a file.
 A file will be selected.
-Then Game will call ConfigLoader which will load this file.
-ConfigLoader will create a RuleSet and Grid object which will be given to a simulation object which is also created in ConfigLoader.
-Game will call a method which continuously tells UI and simulation to update.
+Then cellsociety.Game will call ConfigLoader which will load this file.
+ConfigLoader will create a RuleSet and Grid object which will be given to a simulation object which is also created in ConfigLoader. cellsociety.Game will call a method which continuously tells UI and simulation to update.
 Save a file
 The UI will determine if a save file button was pressed.
 This will call a static method in game that will taken the current grid and game information and convert this to an xml file.